raechiang/Capstone-Wildfire/README.md

 [Notebook link](notebooks/1.0-rc-data-wrangling.ipynb).

 At this step, data was collected and defined and underwent a preliminary cleaning.
 The wildfire dataset contained a lot of missing values, and much of the information did not seem to be standardized.
 A few important numerical features were mostly provided, such as the names, location information, number of acres burned, and dates.
 Other information that would have been nice to know could include the fuel type, the cause of fire, and more robust location data.
 There were some duplicate fires because if one fire could occur in multiple counties, but these could be determined using their unique IDs.
 The environmental conditions dataset was almost completely populated and clean, and the ranges and seeming outliers looked acceptable.
 However, this dataset was lacking information about the location of each data point or station.
 Furthermore, data was not retrieved from every station, so some areas of California were missing.
+Using the CIMIS API, a station information was added to our collection of datasets.
+By the end of this notebook, there were three dataframes: `fire_df` containing the wildfire dataset, `climate_df` containing the environmental conditions dataset, and `stations_df` containing information about the stations that recorded the data in `climate_df`.

 <details>
 <summary>Data descriptions for the original wildfire and environmental conditions datasets.</summary>

 <details>
-<summary>`fire_df`: the wildfire dataset.</summary>
+<summary>The wildfire dataset.</summary>

 | Column | Dtype | Description |
 | --- | --- | --- |